oscar-stack/vagrant-bolt/README.md

     * This setting will take precidence over `nodes`
   * Valid Values: An array of machine symbols
   * Default: `[]`
-* `parameters`
+* `params`
-  * Description: A hash of the parameters for the bolt task or plan
+  * Description: A hash of the params for the bolt task or plan
 * `password`
   * Description: A string containing the password bolt will use to connect to the machine
 * `user`